lindawachira/data-analysis-projects/County Health Analytics/README.md

 **1. Data Cleaning & Quality Assessment**
 - Checked for missing values, duplicate records, and inconsistent categorical entries.
-- Removed a row where age was 150—it was a clear outlier.
+- Removed a row where age was 150 because it was a clear outlier.
 - Standardized date column into appropriate format and data type.
-- Identified a duplicate `Patient ID` (P0005) assigned to two different visit records.
+- Identified a duplicate Patient_ID) assigned to two different visit records.
 Flagged rather than silently dropped, since both rows contained distinct, plausible data.
-- Flagged implausible Gender/Disease combinations (male "Maternal Health" cases)—since "fixing" fabricated data would misrepresent the analysis as more reliable than it is.
+- Flagged male "Maternal Health" cases as errors instead of changing them, so as not to make the data look better than it actually is.

 **2. Exploratory & Descriptive Analysis**
 **Tools used:** Microsoft Excel (PivotTables, PivotCharts, Power Query)